Hiram B. Clawson

-Life and career
+Early life

-Clawson was born in Utica, New York.
+Clawson was born in Utica, New York, to Zephaniah and Catherine Reese Clawson.
 He was educated at the Utica Academy.
-In 1838 he joined the Church of Jesus Christ of Latter-day Saints along with his widowed mother.
-In 1841 they moved to Nauvoo.
+In 1838 he joined the Church of Jesus Christ of Latter-day Saints along with his mother.
+After the death of his father, in 1841 the family including Hiram's three younger siblings moved to church's headquarters in Nauvoo, Illinois.

+While in Nauvoo, Clawson became involved in the company of Thomas A. Lyne, an actor and impresario who put on performances in the city and neighboring towns.
+He learned stagecraft and eventually became a regular performer, as theatrical affairs would remain a significant part of his life.

+Utah career

 Clawson went west with the Latter-day Saints, arriving in Salt Lake City in 1848.
 He supervised the building of the first adobe building in Salt Lake City and then was the head mason for the Council House of which Truman Angell was the architect.
 Also for a time while Angell was away on a mission Clawson served as acting architect of the Salt Lake Temple.

-Clawson was a close associate of Brigham Young and for many years served as his business manager.
-He also was involved in the building of the Salt Lake Theatre and was often a performer in its plays.
-Clawson was also for a time manager of the theatre.
+In 1850 Clawson married for the first time, to Ellen Spencer.
+He also resumed his theatrical activities as the settlers organized a drama company.
+Clawson appeared in one of the first plays performed in Utah, a production of Robert Macaire at the "Old Bowery", a wooden building set up southeast of the temple construction site.
+One of his fellow performers was a young woman from Canada, Margaret Judd.
+Clawson would go on to marry Margaret as his second wife, and the two continued their acting endeavors, sometimes appearing in the same production together.